TeamWoopla/Law-Of-The-Lever/LawOfTheLeverSimulation/readme.txt

 instructions:
+1)download python from here - https://www.python.org/downloads/
-1)run the python installer
+2)run the python installer
-2)complete the installation
+3)complete the installation
-3)run the "Simulation" file and enjoy :)
+4)run the "Simulation" file and enjoy :)